 Changes to the entertainment offerings in Disney World are inevitable when trying to keep park guests out of crowded spaces.
 Things like nighttime spectaculars, fireworks, stage shows, parades and character meets are all areas where germs can spread easily.

-This means shows like “Festival of the Lion King,” “Finding Nemo – The Musical” and “Beauty & the Beast Live on Stage” might not be running when the parks open.
+Some shows like “Finding Nemo – The Musical” and “Beauty & the Beast Live on Stage” are not going to be running when the parks open.

-If they did decide to keep some of the theaters and stage shows running, they would have to separate guests by blocking of seats, at least one or two seats in between each guest.
+If they did decide to keep some of the theaters and stage shows running, expect them to separate guests by blocking of seats, at least one or two seats in between each guest.
 Also, it might be easier to keep some of the open-air shows open rather than the indoor ones.

 The last problem though is the actors.
 Many of the shows require the performers to get close or touch each other which would put them at risk too.
 Since all Broadway shows are canceled until at least September, we expect to see the same in Walt Disney World.